antchristou/Melody-Harmonization/README.md

 to attempt to harmonize.
 This melody must be less than 8 bars long and in the form of [[midi note 1, duration in 16th notes 1], [midi note 2, duration in 16th notes 2]...]'

+The --daw flag should only be set when the program is deployed from within the matching Max for Live plugin.
+It communicates to the model that the outputs need to comform to what the Live API expects.

 If the provided melody is invalid or not present, a default melody is loaded and used.
 An example of a valid input is: python3 ./melody_harmonizer.py '[[67,16],[74,4],[72,12],[71,10],[69,2],[67,2],[65,2],[67,12],[60,4]]'